boothe0/CS386GodotProject/deliverables/deliverable7.md

 - The user moved through the tutorial relatively quickly, but needed to double-check the control instructions after missing a couple of mechanics (especially dodge and ranged attack).
 - During the first full round, the user did well moving and attacking but took a lot of damage because they forgot to monitor stamina and mana usage.
 - They made it to the shop after the second round, explored the items easily, and purchased a healing item, but forgot to actually use it in the next round.
-- Overall, Jason stayed pretty positive, was engaged, and laughed at some of the tougher enemy moments.
-He appreciated the flow of rounds even when he lost.
+- Overall, Melanie stayed pretty positive, was engaged, and laughed at some of the tougher enemy moments.
+She appreciated the flow of rounds even when she lost.

 ### Reflection
 1. Willam Merrit: